 Not surprisingly, we boarded behind schedule, and Tim and I arrived in Iceland more than an hour late.

 Luckily, we were only about 45 minutes behind our friends, who were originally supposed to arrive after us.
-We had been given dinner the night before and breakfast on the planes, so none of us had to worry about eating right away.
+We ate dinner the night before and breakfast on the planes, so we didn’t have to worry about eating right away.

 After meeting up, we caught a free shuttle bus – which runs about every fifteen minutes – to SADCARS where we picked up our VW Golf-sized vehicle.
 I’m not going to lie, we got nervous when we saw the size of this car and how much luggage we had to fit into it.